 How to choose best places to visit in Croatia?
 The best places to visit in Croatia are many and it is difficult to choose, but once when you get to Croatia you’ll want to come back again.
-Let’s go work and make a list for few Croatian places that is worth to visit.
+Let’s go work and make a list for few Croatian places that are worth to visit.

 Daruvar was an important settlement in Roman times thanks to the warm water springs.
 Bathing-health resort function of the city was rebuilt in the second half of the eighteenth century, when the count Antun Jankovic raised storey castle with park and bathing building.
 Daruvar is the centre of the Czech minority in Croatia.
 Czechs cherish their language, customs and folklore, and it is particularly interesting harvest festivities, which is held every two years in the other Czech resort.
 Rich gastronomic offer includes specialties of Czech and Italian cuisine, fine wines (Daruvar Riesling) and local beer (Starocesko).